This article originally appeared in North Journal, Issue 8

 I've always been intrigued by the place where things converge.
 The borderlines, the fringe, the blurry space where one thing ends and other begins.
 Interesting things happen there.
 As in, awesome plant-y things.
 One such place is in the coastal dunes, where the sugar-like sand gives way to the loamy soil of temperate forests.
 There, you might come across some creeping Warrigal Greens.

 Considered a native spinach, Tetragonia tetragonioides is a green, leafy, wandering plant that some consider a weed, and some say we should be paying closer attention to.
 Why?
 Because it's an Australian native, grows easily, and has evolved over tens of thousands of years to our climate and soil conditions.
-Described as a native spinach, warrigal greens are characterised by spear shaped leaves, which are slightly thicker and crunchier than European spinach, and covered in tiny papillae, giving them the appearance of being lightly frosted or bedazzled, if you will.
+Described as a native spinach, warrigal greens are characterised by spear shaped leaves, which are slightly thicker and crunchier than European spinach, and covered in tiny papillae, giving them the appearance of being lightly frosted.
 Their preferred habitat is in the sandy soils of shady coastal forests and along the banks of creeks and riverbeds.

 Living on this borderline between coast and land lends to their ability to withstand harsh, salty conditions while still being fleshy, succulent and highly nutritious.
-A wondrous and tasty ability, if you ask me.
-In fact, you can taste the salt of the ocean in their leaves when eaten raw, although this isn't recommended in high doese.
-Their leaves contain low to medium levels of oxalates, so the best way to enjoy them is to blanch them in boiled water first to flush out the toxins.
-High in vitamins A and C, and with an optimal calcium to phosphorus balance, blanching them makes their vitamin C content more readily available, and ensures optimum calcium absorption.
+In fact, you can taste the salt of the ocean in their leaves when eaten raw, although this isn't recommended in high doses.
+Their leaves contain oxalates, so the best way to enjoy them is to blanch them in boiled water first to flush out the toxins.
+High in vitamins A and C, and with an optimal calcium to phosphorus balance, blanching them makes their vitamin C content more readily available, ensuring optimal calcium absorption.
 Yum.